prototypefund/reproducible-website/_events/athens2015/post-event_collaboration.md

 ---------------------------

  - learning from each other
- - not duplicating the work (not reinventing the wheel, like producing identical tools, debugging the same issues agains)
+ - not duplicating the work (not reinventing the wheel, like producing identical tools, debugging the same issues again)
  - larger userbase that gets exposed to reproducible builds (good for shaking out bugs)
  - different communities coming together can help to think out-of-the-box
  - sharing infrastructure